 My parents were right to push for therapy.
 The seemingly medical symptoms I had been experiencing were actually psychosomatic, intertwined with mental health issues.

 I quickly realized the benefits of psychotherapy.
 Each session made me feel a little better.
 The therapists I worked with taught me how to better cope with challenges in my life.
-Nonetheless, I still couldn’t imagine therapy being fun or enjoyable.
+Nonetheless, I still carve out an hour each week and dedicate it to online therapy.

 About seven months in, my attitude began to change.
 Because I had talked about the bulk of the heaviest issues, there was room for something lighter.
 Sometimes I consumed the majority of a session ranting about frustrations with the shallowness of my peers, the foibles of fellow millennials.
 During one session I spent what must have been at least 35 minutes airing grievances about not getting into a prestigious literary workshop.